2014–15 FC Barcelona season: August

 On 9 August, Barcelona announced the signing of Belgium international defender Thomas Vermaelen from Arsenal for a fee of €19 million.
-The next day, Barcelona also announced that Ibrahim Afellay would be headed to Olympiacos in the Superleague Greece for a season-long loan.
+The next day, Barcelona also announced that Ibrahim Afellay would be headed to Olympiacos in the Super League Greece for a season-long loan.
 On 14 August, the Court of Arbitration for Sport (CAS) confirmed the ban imposed by FIFA against Suárez, who remains suspended from football for four months, as well as a nine international match ban.
 However, the CAS removed the player's "football-related activities" ban, and was allowed to train with Barcelona.
 Barcelona also announced it had reached an agreement with Sevilla for the loan of forward Gerard Deulofeu for the 2014–15 season.

 On 19 August, the FIFA Appeal Committee upheld its transfer ban on Barcelona in regards to "breaches relating to the international transfer and registration of players under the age of 18."
 Barcelona will be unable to transfer players during both the 2015 winter and summer transfer windows.
 Barcelona released a statement stating "that it shall continue defending its interests before the highest sporting authority, in this case the CAS".
 On 24 August, Barcelona started the season campaign with a 3-0 victory over Elche at the Camp Nou.
 A brace by Lionel Messi and a third by youth player Munir sealed the win for the Blaugrana.
 On 27 August, Barcelona announced it had reached an agreement with Brazilian club São Paulo for the transfer of right-back Douglas.

 On 30 August, Barcelona and West Ham United announced the loan for Cameroonian international Alex Song for the remainder of the season to the Premier League club.
 The next day, Barcelona won their first away match at El Madrigal 0–1 versus Villarreal with the lone goal scored by Barça B forward Sandro.